 - Cusco hiking: some of our favourite hikes around Cusco included Huchuy Qosqo, Choquequirao and the Salkantay Trail.
 The latter, of which, is a great alternative to the famous Inca Trail.

-- After Cusco: From Cusco, Dan and I continued our exploration of Cusco to Arequipa, Huacachina, Paracas and Lima.
+- After Cusco: From Cusco, Dan and I continued our exploration of Peru to Arequipa, Huacachina, Paracas and Lima.
 Be sure to stop in at the incredible Nazca Lines along the way.

 Have you hiked the 7 Lagunas de Ausangate?
 What other beautiful lakes would you recommend in Peru?
 Share in the comments below.